DaveyPlugers/cmp-project-collaboration/README.md

 7. --Correlation_Mode
 <br/>Turn on the correlation mode.
 8. --Thermodynamic_Mode
 <br/>Turn on the thermodynamic mode.
-It can output mean and standard deviation values of the thermodynamics properties in folder `./data`, named `output.txt`.
 9. --No_Plot
 <br/>Allows plots to be turned off.
 Otherwise, when using these two modes, you can find the corresponding plots in folder `./plot`.
 ### Relevant report